SharkBait80/S3-Drip-Feed/README.md

 - run.sh builds the Docker image and runs it.
 You might need to chmod +x it.

+- To run this on TLS, you will need to use the self-signed (or trusted) certificate.

 ### To run this on AWS using Fargate

 - Create your Fargate cluster